radepal/aws-helm-service-chart/README.md

 - `SIDECAR_IMAGE` = Name of Oauth2 Container Image
 - `SIDECAR_TAG` = Container Image Tag

-This command deploys a default service on an AWS EKS cluster in the provided namespace.

 See the [configuration](#Configuration) section for a detailed overview of parameters.